cvmfs/doc-cvmfs/apx-parameters.rst

 CVMFS_FILE_MBYTE_LIMIT              Maximum number of megabytes for a published file, default value: 1024 |br| (see also *CVMFS_ENFORCE_LIMITS*)
 CVMFS_FORCE_REMOUNT_WARNING         Enable/disable warning through ``wall`` and grace period before forcefully remounting a CernVM-FS repository on the release managere machine.
-CVMFS_GARBAGE_COLLECTION            Enables repository garbage collection |br| (Stratum~0 only | if set to *true*) CVMFS_GC_DELETION_LOG               Log file path to track all garbage collected objects during sweeping for bookkeeping or debugging
+CVMFS_GARBAGE_COLLECTION            Enables repository garbage collection |br| (Stratum~0 only | if set to *true*) CVMFS_GENERATE_LEGACY_BULK_CHUNKS   Set to *false* to disable generation of whole-file objects for large files.
+Requires clients >= 2.1.7.
+CVMFS_GC_DELETION_LOG               Log file path to track all garbage collected objects during sweeping for bookkeeping or debugging
 CVMFS_HASH_ALGORITHM                Define which secure hash algorithm should be used by CernVM-FS for CAS objects |br| (supported are: *sha1*, *rmd160* and *shake128*)
+CVMFS_IGNORE_SPECIAL_FILES          Set to *true* to skip special files during publish without aborting.
-CVMFS_IGNORE_XDIR_HARDLINKS         If set to *yes*, do not abort the publish operation when cross-directory hardlinks are found.
+CVMFS_IGNORE_XDIR_HARDLINKS         If set to *true*, do not abort the publish operation when cross-directory hardlinks are found.
 Instead automatically break the hardlinks across directories.
 CVMFS_INCLUDE_XATTRS                Set to *true* to process extended attributes CVMFS_MAX_CHUNK_SIZE                Maximal size of a file chunk in bytes |br| (see also *CVMFS_USE_FILE_CHUNKING*) CVMFS_MAXIMAL_CONCURRENT_WRITES     Maximal number of concurrently processed files during publishing.